ga-web-dev-resources/intro-to-oop-lesson-lab/readme.md

+---
+title: Introduction to Object Oriented Programming
+duration: "2:00"
+creator:
+    name: Mike Hopper
+    city: Atlanta
+---

 # Introduction to Object Oriented Programming

-(2 hours including the Lab)
+This lesson will take two hours including **quiz** and **labs**.

-## Learning Objectives - IWBAT
+## Learning Objectives
-### Concepts

-* Describe OOP
+- Describe OOP
-* List the advantages of OOP
+- List the advantages of OOP
-* Describe the following
-  - class
-  - object
-  - instance variable
-  - method
-  - interface
-  - implementation
-  - encapsulation

-### Skills
+- Describe what a class, object, instance variable, method, interface, implementation and encapsulation are.

-* Write a class in Ruby with the following features
+- Write a class in Ruby with the following features
   - A constructor method
   - Some instance variables
   - Some public methods
   - Getters, Setters, attr_accessors
   - A singleton method using the `self` keyword
 - Create a few classes that extend from a parent class
-  - Add custom behavior to the sub-classes.

-## Why OOP
+## Introduction: Why OOP

 * Often programs can be thought of as *data* (variables) and *actions* (functions) that operate on that data.
 * But programs can get big, *really* big.